dxlnr/web/public/reads.md

-Zero to One: Notes on Startups, or How to Build the Future; P. Thiel; Business; https://a.co/d/9jfoayO Being You: A New Science of Consciousness; A. Seth; Neuroscience, Cognition; https://a.co/d/giUaNQa The Selfish Gene; R. Dawkins; Biology; https://a.co/d/2jWbOdK
+Zero to One: Notes on Startups, or How to Build the Future; P. Thiel; Business; https://a.co/d/9jfoayO Being You: A New Science of Consciousness; A. Seth; Neuroscience, Cognition; https://a.co/d/giUaNQa The Selfish Gene; R. Dawkins; Biology; https://a.co/d/2jWbOdK The Emotional Brain: The Mysterious Underpinnings of Emotional Life; J. LeDoux; Neuroscience; https://a.co/d/0TEVizj Skin in the Game: Hidden Asymmetries in Daily Life; N. Taleb; Economics, Philosophy; https://a.co/d/31Vqaga One Up On Wall Street: How To Use What You Already Know To Make Money In The Market; P. Lynch; Finance; https://a.co/d/1ND3l0o